Co-branding can be a fling or a long-lasting marriage. Just remember, love is a tricky thing.

-Across industries – from food and fashion to cars and technology – co-branding partnerships have been an effective tool to position a brand, create buzz, drive businesses, or break into new markets.
-However, it can be quite a challenge to find the right brand to partner with.
+Across industries—from food and fashion to cars and technology—co-branding partnerships have been an effective tool for positioning a brand, creating buzz, driving businesses, or breaking into new markets.
+However, finding the right brand to partner with can be pretty challenging.

 The short definition of co-branding is when two or more brands collaborate and develop a new product or/and a combined marketing effort to create mutual synergy and value.
-There are different types of co-branding and no clear lines between them.
-Sometimes a sponsorship transforms into a co-branding exercise (e.g. when Tuborg sponsors the Danish music festival Roskilde Festival).
-Others are a clearly branded collab (e.g., when Marabou and Oreo team up for a chocolate bar).
+There are different types of co-branding, and no clear lines between them.
+Sometimes, a sponsorship transforms into a co-branding exercise, e.g. when Tuborg sponsors the Danish music festival Roskilde.
+Others are clearly branded collabs, like when Marabou and Oreo team up in the creation of a new chocolate bar.

-One of the upsides to co-branding is that it doesn’t need enormous financial supplies to work, only a substantial brand value.
-Supreme can sell a brick with its logo and collaborate with Louis Vuitton in the same breath because its brand is so popular and attractive.
+One of the upsides to co-branding is that it doesn’t need enormous financial support, only substantial brand value.
+Supreme can sell a cement block with its logo and collaborate with Louis Vuitton in the same breath because the brand is so popular and attractive.

 But, it’s not all sunshine and rainbows.
 In the following, we’ll look at what co-branding is all about, whether it should be your next move and what pitfalls it might entail.

-As the world’s best-known energy drink, Red Bull has become synonymous with extreme sports.
-Both owning sports teams and sponsoring events, the brand position is clearly linked to extreme sports.
+The world’s best-known energy drink, Red Bull, has become synonymous with extreme sports.
+Owning sports teams and sponsoring events, the brand position is clearly linked to extreme sports.
 However, in a completely different category, the American action camera brand GoPro has also chosen to be an active player at almost any event involving adrenaline rushes.

-So, it was quite natural for the two to collaborate.
+So, it was pretty natural for the two to collaborate.
 But they don’t merely sell cameras and energy drinks.
 Through their shared values, they sell an action-packed, fearless, and extreme lifestyle filled with adventures.
 This makes them a perfect match for a co-branding campaign without competing against each other.
-Rather, they support each other in their quest to redefine what is humanly possible and thereby the essence of adventure.
+Instead, they support each other in their quest to redefine what is humanly possible and, thereby, become the very essence of an extreme spirit.

 If brands don’t understand and resonate with culture and consumers, they quickly lose relevance.
 Co-branding is a way to regain popularity with a lost segment.
 Vodka brand Smirnoff teamed up with media company Vice to attract a shared target audience – conscious urban millennials.